 Explore the nature of childhood in contemporary society, linking social theory, policy and practice, while developing your academic and research skills UCAS Code: 8P22

-Entry Requirements: GCSEs at grade C/grade 4 or above
+Entry Requirements: Level 3 in Childcare or Early Years or Access to HE Diploma, GCSE English at grade C/grade 4 or above

-A key difference between this and other programmes of study is that we help you to develop your understanding from the perspective of children.
-So, if you’re looking to progress into teaching, working in early years, social care, child and youth policy work and other occupations relating to children, young people and families, then this course could be for you.
+A key difference between this and other programmes is that we help you to develop your understanding from the perspective of children.
+So, if you’re looking to progress into teaching, working in early years, social care, child and youth policy work and other related occupations, this course is for you.

-You’ll explore the nature of childhood in a contemporary society, referencing relevant social theory and research as well as drawing on current policy and practices in the field, including your own experiences.
-Newly developed modules across both years of study will assist you in developing your academic and research skills to support you in the transition to higher education.
+You’ll explore the nature of childhood in a contemporary society, alongside relevant social theory and research as well as drawing on current policy and practices in the field, including your own experiences.
+Modules across both years of study will support you in developing your academic and research skills to enable you to get the best out of the programme.